 A consumer NF of the 5G-EIR performs discovery of 5G-EIR using either configuration or NRF as specified in clause 6.3.1.
+The network is configured with the 5G-EIR to serve the PLMN of the NF consumer requesting the 5G-EIR service, i.e. no roaming interface is defined.

 The 5G-EIR selection function in NF consumers is independent of Access Type.